logicalhan/d3_rails/README.md

 	science.lin.js
 	science.stats.js

+# D3 charting module

+** D3 charts can be be included in your rails application by including the following line in your javascripts manifest **

+	//= require d3_chart_module

+This will include the following javascripts to your application:

+	box.js
+	bullet.js
+	chart.js
+	horizon.js
+	qq.js

 ### Installation

 This gem should work out of the box.
 All you have to do is add the gem to your Gemfile: